x00tex/hackTheBox/Boxes/linux/Retired/tenet/README.md

       [+] Grabbing users from text file <br>
       [] Database updated <br>

-* review backup file to understant what `sator.php` file doing in the background -
+* review backup file to understand what `sator.php` file doing in the background -

 ```php
 <?php